NellyBoi18/Deckd-Out/README.md

 As a user, I want to be able to view a leaderboard to see how I rank against other players.

+As a user, I want to be able to view my leaderboard rank change as I play more games against other players.

+As a user, I want to be able to navigate betwee screens.

 ### User Interface Requirements